upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 For each of the 5 command cards, in sync across all the players:
 * Reveal the next command card.
 * Act out the commands in order of highest card first (Aces highest, then King, Q, J, 10, 9, ...2)
+   * If two or more command cards have the same value, use the previous or next cards in the sequences as a tie-breaker (only really matters during multiple collisions).
 * MOVE or TURN the relevant robots appropriately, taking care to work out the consequences of
    * COLLISIONs
    * CONVEYER BELTs

 ### MOVE

-If the card being played is one of Ace, King, Queen, Jack, Ten,
+If the command card being played is one of Ace, King, Queen, Jack, Ten,
 * move the robot forward by 1 place
    * unless there is a COLLISION